Green Olive Tapenade

 - 2 teaspoons finely grated lemon zest

-- 2 to 3 teaspoons fresh lemon juice depending on how lemony you want it
+- 2 to 3 teaspoons fresh lemon juice (depending on how lemony you want it)

-- Kosher salt and freshly ground pepper to taste
+- Kosher salt and freshly ground black pepper (to taste)

 Instructions